The Academic Arc

-The Academic Arc, delivered during periods 1-4 each day in the foundation programme and periods 1-6 in the senior programme, provides students with an inspiring academic experience which is student-centred and stimulating.
+The Academic Arc provides students with an inspiring academic experience which is student-centred and stimulating.
 We have adopted a pioneering, global and independent approach to how we teach.
 The issue is not so much what is taught, but how it is taught and our excellent staff are recruited for their passion, their enthusiasm and their imagination in communicating with children to ensure that every single child in their class is engaged, excited and challenged by the learning experience at all times.

 Amongst the many pedagogical approaches, independent study, group work, problem solving and research are all key learning strategies.
 To achieve mastery in all of our students we believe in offering depth through our Academic Arc provision.
 For example, in both the Foundation and Senior Programmes, our students study the subjects defined within the english Baccalaureate: English, Mathematics, Science, History, Geography, and Modern Foreign Languages.

 In Year 9, students also study English Literature and the three separate sciences.
 We also feel it is very important to provide students with a degree of autonomy so that they can tailor their studies and play to their individual strengths.

 “The curriculum is innovative and promotes achievements beyond academic measures” Ofsted 2014